physicalattraction/photo-mosaic/README.md

 - [ ] Add proper error handling
 - [ ] Add an argument parser for input and output to screen/file of choice
 - [ ] Create an example with more source photos
+- [ ] Document how to run a profiler on the algorithm